Workers' Party of Hungary 2006 – European Left

 Its request to become a member of the Party of the European Left was accepted by the EL Executive Board, during the meeting held in Geneva from 23 to 25 October 2009.

 History

-On 8 September 2016, Táncsics – Radical Left Party (then known as the Left Party) announced on its website that the two parties will cooperate in preparation for the 2018 parliamentary election.
+On 8 September 2016, the Táncsics – Radical Left Party (then known as the Left Party) announced on its website that the two parties will cooperate in preparation for the 2018 parliamentary election.

-In early 2022 Social Democratic Party of Hungary announced on its website that the two parties will cooperate in preparation for the 2022 parliamentary election.
-Joining forces, the two parties did not manage to stand a single official candidate in the election according to the official website of the election office valasztas.hu.
-Also in 2022 People' Front announced that they will join Európai Baloldal but will continue as political organization.
+In early 2022, the Social Democratic Party of Hungary announced on its website that the two parties will cooperate in preparation for the 2022 parliamentary election.
+Joining forces, the two parties did not manage to stand a single official candidate in the election according to the official website of the election office, valasztas.hu.
+Also in 2022, the People's Front announced that they will join the party but will continue as a political organization.

+While the party is active in other ways, it has not participated in recent elections.
+For example, it has not successfully fielded any candidate in the 2022 parliamentary election, in the 2024 European Parliamentary election or in the local elections in 2024.